 ; always_populate_raw_post_data = On), uncomment it and set it to -1:

 2. Installing the Ioncube Loader

-Team Password Manager is a PHP app encoded and secured using Ioncube and a loader is required to execute it.
+Team Password Manager is a PHP web application encoded and secured using Ioncube and a loader is required to execute it.
 To install the Ioncube loader follow these steps: